 1. What is apostolate?

 The Greek word apostoloi means “sent.”
-It refers to Jesus Christ's call to the apostles to continue his own mission: to proclaim the kingdom of God throughout the world.
+It refers to Christ's call to his disciples to continue his own mission: proclaiming the kingdom of God throughout the world.
 "As the Father has sent me, so I send you" (John 20:21); "ambassadors of Christ" (2 Corinthians 5:20), "servants of Christ and stewards of the mysteries of God" (1 Corinthians 4:1).

 All Christians, by the nature of the Christian vocation, are called to spread the Kingdom of Christ throughout the earth.
 (Catechism of the Catholic Church, 858-859; 863).